girder/girder/docs/user-guide.rst

 ``Groups`` group together ``Users``. ``Users`` can belong to any number of ``Groups``, and usually join by being invited and accepting the invitation.
-One of the main purposes of ``Groups`` is for access control; resources can grant access to ``Groups`` rather than just individual users, such that changing access to sets of resources can be managed simply by changing ``Group`` membership.
+One of the main purposes of ``Groups`` is to allow role-based access control; resources can grant access to ``Groups`` rather than just individual users, such that changing access to sets of resources can be managed simply by changing ``Group`` membership.
 See the :ref:`permissions` section for more information about group-based access control.